 Apply an operator to x and y.
 Operators are functions like any other, and can be user-defined.
-Futhark pre-defines certain "magical" overloaded operators that work on many different types.
-Overloaded functions cannot be defined by the user.
+Futhark pre-defines certain "magical" overloaded operators that work on several types.
+Overloaded operators cannot be defined by the user.
 Both operands must have the same type.
 The predefined operators and their semantics are: